Nicholas-Westby/dompiler/src/README.md

 To read about that, got to [dompiler.com](https://www.dompiler.com/).

-The short version is that you use `type="module"` when including your script, and the require statement looks like this:
+The short version is that you use `type="module"` when including your script, and you use an import statement rather than a require statement:

 ```javascript
 import Dompiler from "./some-path/dompiler.js";